-- Emergency Room nights: A four-week block of night float (five nights a week) is scheduled between the middle and end of the second year.
+- Emergency Room nights: A four-week block of night float (six nights a week) is scheduled between the middle and end of the second year.
 This block is an important step in the development of our residents, where they can apply the principles they have learned to deal with acute problems encountered in a busy ER.
 The overnight night float rotation is scheduled after a four-week block of ER days.
 A staff radiologist is also present and reviews all studies dictated by the resident during the night shift.
 Although challenging, this rotation builds the confidence and skills of our residents.
 After this rotation is complete, residents help to cover Saturday overnight shifts, as well as one week of overnights during the summer time, for an additional total 11 shifts.
 There is an ultrasound technologist in-house 24 hours a day, 7 days a week, which enables the radiology resident to focus primarily on the interpretation of studies.

 Radiology residents are busy during the workday.
 They are interpreting studies, interacting with patients and referring physicians, planning and protocoling upcoming studies and participating in the educational activities of the department.
 Although there is no typical daily schedule because of the variety of clinical rotations, a typical schedule might include:

 - 7:30 am - 8:15 am: Morning case conference